We keep your data secure

 Are Chromebooks secure for my students?

 Yes.
 Chromebooks are designed with multiple layers of security to keep them safe from viruses and malware without any additional security software.
 A full 10% of boot time is dedicated to re-verifying that the device has not been tampered with, so every time you power on a Chromebook, your security is checked.
-And because they can be managed from the web, Chromebooks make it easy for school administrators to configure policies and settings, like enabling safe browsing or blocking malicious sites.
+And because they can be managed from the web, Chromebooks make it easy for school administrators to configure policies and settings, such as enabling safe browsing or blocking malicious sites.

 Are Chromebooks compatible with online testing?